ogrieb/ogrieb.github.io/_posts/2017-03-05-bitcoin-mining.md

 {% include figure.html img="2017-03-19-mine-new-block.png"
     cap="Figure 1.
 Mining a new block." %}

 This procedure is not a computation distributed among the miners, but a _competitive_ one.
-Meaning, the first miner to find a solution for the current problem produces the newest block and thus gets to keep all the transaction fees as well as the [coinbase transaction](https://bitcoin.org/en/developer-reference#term-coinbase-tx).
+Meaning, the first miner to find a solution for the current problem produces the newest block, thus gets to keep all the transaction fees, as well as the [coinbase transaction](https://bitcoin.org/en/developer-reference#term-coinbase-tx).